Skip to content

 Every passage.

-I posed naked for his camera,
+I posed topless for his camera,

-and swam topless in the pool.
+swam topless in the hotel pool.

 We ate late.